Dakota Electric Association® at a Glance

 Savings in 2019 totaled more than 25 million kWh.

-Great River Energy, on behalf of Dakota Electric Association and other distribution cooperatives, has met the state’s renewable energy goal in 2017 — eight years early.
-The goal charged utilities to generate 25 percent of its electric energy from renewable resources in 2017.
-Great River Energy has now voluntarily committed to supply 50 percent of its generation from renewables by 2030.
-Great River Energy currently purchases output from a variety of wind projects in Minnesota, North Dakota and Iowa for a total of 468 megawatts.
-Dakota Electric® members voluntarily purchase more than 8.7 million kWh of renewable energy annually through the Wellspring Renewable Energy® program.
+Great River Energy, on behalf of Dakota Electric and other distribution cooperatives, met the state’s renewable energy goal in 2017 — eight years early.
+The goal charged utilities to generate 25 percent of their electricity from renewable resources by the year 2025.
+Great River Energy purchases output from a variety of wind and solar projects in Minnesota, North Dakota and Iowa for approximately 470 megawatts.
+Dakota Electric members voluntarily purchase more than 8.9 million kWh of renewable energy annually through the Wellspring Renewable Energy® program.